pandas-dev/pandas/doc/source/faq.rst

 Frequency conversion
 ~~~~~~~~~~~~~~~~~~~~

-Frequency conversion is implemented using the ``resample`` method on TimeSeries
+Frequency conversion is implemented using the ``resample`` method on Series
-and DataFrame objects (multiple time series). ``resample`` also works on panels
+and DataFrame objects with a DatetimeIndex or PeriodIndex. ``resample`` also
-(3D).
-Here is some code that resamples daily data to monthly:
+works on panels (3D).
+Here is some code that resamples daily data to montly:

 .. ipython:: python